syncfusion-content/javascript-docs/js/Toolbar/Concepts-and-Features/Appearance-and-Styling.md

-{% include image.html url="/js/Toolbar/Concepts-and-Features/Appearance-and-Styling_images/Appearance-and-Styling_img2.png" Caption=""%}

-_Figure 13: ToolBar control with item separator_
+{% include image.html url="/js/Toolbar/Concepts-and-Features/Appearance-and-Styling_images/Appearance-and-Styling_img2.png" Caption="ToolBar control with item separator"%}

 ## Themes

 You can control the****style and appearance of the **Toolbar** based on **CSS** classes.
 In order to apply styles to the Toolbar control, you can refer two files - **ej.widgets.core.min.css** and **ej.theme.min.css**.
 When you refer **ej.widgets.all.min.css** file, it is not necessary to include the files **ej.widgets.core.min.css** and **ej.theme.min.css** in your project**,** as **ej.widgets.all.min.css** is the combination of these two.

-By default, there are 12 themes support available for **Toolbar** control namely
+By default, there are 12 themes support available for **Toolbar** control namely.

 * default-theme